 Next, we focused on creating the wireframe and design for the app onboarding process, the paywall and a simple dashboard page that showed the user what they would get after signing up.
 From the first moment the user opens the app, they are presented with encouraging messages followed by simple questions that will help Opus recommend the most relevant careers.
 They can choose the career that interests them the most and a pathway will show up.
 After this brief demonstration of what Opus can offer, the user is offered a monthly or yearly subscription in order to access the app.
 Once they choose the plan that best suits them they will be welcomed to the dashboard where they can finish completing their profile, start exploring careers and even get suggestions of possible apprenticeship and internship opportunities.

 Once the prototype was complete, our team proceeded to put it to the test by interviewing nine people.
 They ranged in backgrounds, ages and career paths - from career changers to people reentering the workforce to young people just starting in the job market.
 The interviews were conducted and recorded through Zoom

 We adjusted the designs based on key feedback and at the end presented Opus with our results as well as conclusions from users.
 The customer interviews revealed that 8 out of 9 people we spoke to were ready to purchase the product based on what they’d seen.

 🤔 Learnings & summary

-In under 2 weeks, we were able to understand Opus’ team, values, business model and priorities really well, then connect the core benefits the app provided to their customers' needs.
+In just a few weeks, we were able to understand Opus’ team, values, business model and priorities really well, then connect the core benefits the app provided to their customers' needs.
 With that, we were able to:

 - Test a new product direction & business model